vectordotdev/vector/rfcs/2022-03-15-11851-ingest-opentelemtry-traces.md

 #### APM stats computation

-The APM stats computation can be seen as a generic way to compute some statistics on a trace flow, thus the following way forward is suggested:
+The APM stats computation can be seen as a generic way to compute some statistics on a traces flow, the following key points have been discussed:

+- While [APM stats][apm-stats-proto] may be useful outside Datadog context, as they are somehow standard metrics, and they could theoritically be useful to any metric backends, but as of today it seems unlikely that this will ever happen.
+So third-party usage of APM stats won't be addressed until there is demand for it.
+- APM stats are essentially a Datadog things, and if metrics should be extracted from traces at some point in the feature this would probably materialize as a `traces_to_metric` transform, but the exact scope and the usefulness of such a transform remains to be determined.
+But this will be unrelated to APM stats.
+- Considering the user experience, it appears that not exposing any APM stats consideration in Vector config is a safe conservative choice.
+That being said APM stats coming out of Vector shall remain relevant in all circumstances.
+Based on the fact that first identified usecases revolve around routing and filtering the most convenient location to do APM Stats computation is directly in the `datadog_traces` sink.
+The major issue is around sampling, statistically speaking distribution metrics wont be impacted, but other metrics (like counter/gauge) will, note that if the sampling rate is known it would still be possible to get an original value estimate for those metrics.
+Anywat this has to be documented.
 - Implement a similar logic that the one done in the Datadog OTLP exporter, this would allow user to use multiple Datadog products with Opentelemetry traces and get the same consistent behaviour in all circumstances.
 APM stats computation is hooked [there][apm-stats-computation] in the Datadog exporter.
 But as this is go code it relies on the [Agent codebase][agent-code-for-otlp-exporter] to do the [actual computation][agent-handle-span].
-- Following the named outputs logic, an `apm_stats` output could be envisionned, this would make the APM stats flow explicit and allow another metrics sinks to just tap APM stats as APM stats would be plain Vector metrics.
-- Depending on the use case it might be relevant to compute APM stats at different places:
-  - The previous point also implies that the APM stats computation may happen in the source, the code should be fairly generic as APM stats computation would logically takes the normalised traces as input.
-  - If a trace flow undergoes heavy transformation it may be more relevant to do APM stats computation after the and allow APM stats computation to happen in a dedicated transform that would sit after other transforms.
-- In all circumstances APM stats computation shall remain optional.

-**Conclusion**: APM stats computation shall be implemented so it can be used in multiple places to allow easy re-usability in many places like a dedicated transform, in a given source or event in a given sink.
+**Conclusion**: APM stats computation will follow what's done in the [Datadog OTLP exporter][apm-stats-computation] and the computation will happen against the outgoing traces stream directly in the `datadog_traces` sink.
+Incoming APM stats received in the `datadog_agent` will then be ignored.

 ## Rationale